freelansire/Spendology/README.md

 ### Spendology 💸

 #### Spendology is a smart and intuitive personal finance management app designed to help you take control of your spending and achieve your financial goals.
-With easy-to-use tools for budgeting, expense tracking, and predictive analytics, Spendology provides valuable insights into your financial habits, ensuring you're always one step ahead of your finances..
+With easy-to-use tools for budgeting, expense tracking, and predictive analytics, Spendology provides valuable insights into your financial habits, ensuring you're always one step ahead of your finances...

 `Key Features:`